msolberg/rhel-osp-on-satellite6/doc/install.md

 5. Click "Reset Puppet Environment to match selected Content View" next to Puppet Environment.
 6. Select the hostname for your Satellite server for the "Content Source", "Puppet CA", and "Puppet Master".

+Then add Puppet classes to the host group:

 1. Click on the "Puppet Classes" tab.
 2. Search for "quickstack" in the list of Available Classes.
 3. Use the "+" button to add the following classes:
   * quickstack::neutron::compute

+Then, specify network settings for the host group:

 1. Click on the "Network" tab.
 2. Select the Management domain (e.g. "mgt.example.com") for Domain.
 3. Select "OpenStack Management" for the Subnet.
 4. The Realm field can be left blank

+Select an Operating System for the host group:

 1. Click on the "Operating System" tab.
 2. Select "x86_64" for the Architecture.